-Staff costs have been budgeted based on the full establishment of agreed posts, plus any new posts approved by the Senior Management Team as part of the annual budget and business planning process for the 17/18 financial year (178 full time equivalents).
+Staff costs have been budgeted based on the full establishment of agreed posts, plus any new posts approved by the Senior Management Team as part of the annual budget and business planning process for the 18/19 financial year (187 full time equivalents).
+Looking further ahead, we are developing more detailed workforce planning assumptions as part of our People Strategy which will be progressed during Q4 of 2018/19.

-The costs shown in Table 2 for 17/18 reflect the position as at September 2017 and show forecast vacancies and factor in recruitment timescales - so the estimated costs reflect some form of vacancy assumption.
+The costs shown in Table 2 for 18/19 reflect the updated position as at November 2018 and show forecast vacancies and factor in recruitment timescales - so the estimated costs reflect some form of vacancy assumption.
 Future years costs therefore reflect a vacancy assumption of 5% of the total estimated costs, assuming all posts are filled from the start of April in each financial year.